SamSherrill/games-comparison/current-dev-plans.md

 - Maybe do some async refactoring for performance gains

 - MAYBE DONE: Almost certainly an async issue: Sometimes a user's vanityUrl is not displayed on the header of the games table alongside the other users' vanityUrls.
 We believe this is a timing out of userString being built somewhere along the line.
-FOLLOW UP: Let's see if this issue persists now that we have this information all contained in an a tag
+FOLLOW UP: Let's see if this issue persists now that we have this information all contained in an a tag -- **UPDATE 6-15-21: I think I saw this error again on the live site.
+The new header was already pushed, so there shouldn't be sync issues, because of the way we handle that in state & pass it in props.**

 - Consider if we can refactor how we phrase "foundUser" in MainPage.jsx and similar phrasing throughout the app to have more consistent terms, and be more readable / identifiable